FAQs

 Q How do you prep before undercoating?

 We encourage customers to wash their undercarriage at your local car wash, or at home with a hose attachment.
 Lanolin is a thick material and can displace moisture and debris particles.
 Our techs quickly scrape off any large rust flakes that might block our spraying from reaching surfaces.
-We do not apply converters, and do not perform descaling services.
+We do not apply gimmicky converters, and do not perform deep descaling services.

-Q Do you descale or sand-blast rust off?
+Do you descale or sand-blast rust off?

 Q What color is the undercoating?